nobiehl/gulp-sheets2json/README.md

     + Creates a JSON file for each sheet.
 The name of the file is equal to the name of the sheet (tab)

     + You can choose which sheet should be exported, by using a filter.
-Filters can be defined as - minimatch - expession
+Filters can be defined as - minimatch - expression

     + If you want to ignore some columns you can add an exclamation mark (!) at the very beginning of the column header